helipilot50/real-time-reporting-aerospike-kafka/README.md

 ```

 ### Disclaimer
-These code samples and the proposed solution are entirely my own work and not endorsed by Aerospike.
-The code is available to anyone under the MIT License.
+The code and the example solution are entirely my own work and not endorsed by Aerospike, Confluent or Apollo.
+The code is PoC quality only and it is not production strength, and is available to anyone under the MIT License.